Mark Grace: Personal life

 Grace was known to smoke cigarettes before and after Cub games, and reportedly at times, during games in the clubhouse.

 On August 3, 2006, Grace led the Wrigley Field crowd in singing "Take Me Out to the Ball Game" during the seventh-inning stretch of the second game of a doubleheader between the Cubs and Diamondbacks; his appearance helped to improve his relationship with the Cubs, which had been strained since he left the team after the 2000 season.

 Grace became eligible for the National Baseball Hall of Fame in 2009; 75% of the vote was necessary for induction, and 5% was necessary to stay on future ballots.
 Grace received 4.1% of the vote and was dropped from further ballots.

-Grace's ex-wife, Michelle, was to married Ray Liotta from 1997 to 2004; they had met at a Cubs game.
+Grace's ex-wife, Michelle, was married to Ray Liotta from 1997 to 2004; they had met at a Cubs game.
 As of 2006, Grace is divorced from his second wife, Tanya, who starred on the VH1 show Baseball Wives.

 Grace lived in Antioch, Tennessee, during a period of his childhood years.
 He currently resides in Paradise Valley, Arizona, with his sons Jackson Gene and Preston Torre.